-Established - 1864
+Established 1864

-A pivotal moment occurred in 1899 when Weymann bought equipment and hired employees from the recently shuttered S. S. Stewart banjo factory, further enhancing their instrument production.
+A pivotal moment occurred in 1899 when Weymann purchased the surviving warehouse supply from the recently shuttered S. S. Stewart banjo factory recruit, further enhancing their instrument production.
+Weymann would in addition, recruit the majority of the S.S.
+Stewart luthier staff who had lost their livelihoods.

-Acoustic innovation:
+Acoustic Innovation:

 Patents & Designs: